Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 • Ladokolla Tavern: delicious Mediterranean cuisine cooked traditionally

-• For more international cuisine go to Barbeque with American-style burgers, juicy meats, pasta, and risotto.
+• For more international cuisine, go to Barbeque with American-style burgers, juicy meats, pasta, and risotto.

-4. The Church of Apostle Luke
+The Church of Apostle Luke

 Visit the Holy Temple of Evangelist Luke, who, after the death of Apostle Paul (who stayed for 1,5 years in Corinth), lived, taught, wrote, and passed away in Thebes!
-Here you can visit the tomb and relics of Apostle Luke who died in Thebes between 84 CE and 100 CE.

 The Bishop of Padua in 1992 delivered to Metropolitan Ieronymos the rib of Saint Luke that was closest to his heart to be kept at his tomb in Thebes.

-5. Forest of Moschopodi
+Forest of Moschopodi

-A mile out of Thebes you get to the beautiful Moschopodi Forest, a wonderful pine forest, ideal for mountain biking and hiking.
-The Association of Ski Mountaineers & Cyclists of Thebes often organizes hikes which are announced on their website.
+A mile out of Thebes, you get to the beautiful Moschopodi Forest, a wonderful pine forest, ideal for mountain biking and hiking.

 You can hike the 16-kilometer circular route, with several technical sections, starting from the Moschopodi Theater at an altitude of 265 meters.
-Or you can stroll the pine forest and have a traditional meal at the Mparmpa Giannis restaurant.
+Or you can stroll through the pine forest and have a traditional meal at the Mparmpa Giannis restaurant.

-History of Thebes Greece
+History of Thebes, Greece

 The myth says that Thebes was founded by Kadmos, brother of Europa from ancient Phoenicia (Lebanon today).
 The historical evidence, however, shows that Thebes was inhabited since the Paleolithic era.

-Due to its rivalry with Athens, Thebes did not participate in the Hellenic ally but instead allied with the Persians in 480 and 479 BCE.
 In the Battle of Plataea (an area close to Thebes where the final battle against the Persians occurred), the Thebans fought alongside the Persians.
 After the Greek victory against the Persians, the Greek allies besieged Thebes and executed the Theban leaders without destroying the city.
 Thebes then became an Athenian subordinate.

-Hadrian’s Statue in Thebes Museum
+Hadrian’s Statue in the Thebes Museum

-During the Roman era, Thebes was probably invaded and destroyed by Roman general Metellus (148 BCE) and by Sulla in 86 BCE.
-Nero (66-67 CE) and Hadrian (125 CE) also visited the city.
 Thebes became part of the vast Byzantine empire and later on under the rule of the Franks (1204-1311), Catalans (1311-1379), Navarrese (1379-circa 1388), and Florentines (circa 1388-1460).
 Boeotia was annexed by the Ottomans in 1460.

 The final liberation of Thebes from the Ottomans was completed with the Battle of Petra in Boeotia on September 12, 1829.

-Best Tours for Thebes Greece
+Best Tours for Thebes, Greece

 Main street in Thebes Greece with cafes and trees.